ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

         return Balance(self.amount - withdrawal_amount)
 ```

-`Balance` produces new immutable objects when you `deposit` and `withdraw`.
+Note that `Balance` simply produces new immutable objects when you `deposit` and `withdraw`.
-Because it is using `Amount`, it needs no special validation checks.
+Because it uses `Amount`, it needs no special validation checks.

 In the new, improved `BankAccount`, the need for validation disappears because it is automatically enforced by the types: